CharlesChiaYH/cartclone/README.md

   e) created User signing in routes
   d) Split routing into two files: index.js and user.js.
 This is to delineates routing for users versus the index, and eliminate mulitple usage of "user" typed out on the code.

 3) Progress updates from 21 June 2017
   a) Enabled control for user.js such that sign-up/sign-in depends on state of "isLoggedIn".
-    b) Enable functioing of dropdown list in handlebars
+  b) Enable functioing of dropdown list in handlebars/
+  c) Installed "connect-mongo" to allow storage of user session, and preparation for user selection of items.
+      i) As recommended from express-session webpage, the default storage is in memory which is not advisable for production. ii) Since mongoDB is used for items DB, recommend using "connect-mongo" session storage that uses ext'g mongoose connection- link: https://www.npmjs.com/package/connect-mongo iii) Install "connect-mongo" - at project folder in terminal: npm install connect-mongo --save d)Setup cart routes with refernce to index.js and index.hbs to receive incoming user selection of items to generate costs.
+  e) Setup shopping cart view and routes to feedback on items selected, quantity, and cost.
+  e)Setup a checkout page view with basic bootstrap elements in preparation for 3rd party API payment (Stripe).